-I’d booked onto one of Viking Heat Retreat’s group sauna sessions in Fife, ‘Run, Coffee, Recovery’.
-I was going alone, but after being added to a WhatsApp group beforehand, I’d already had a few messages back and forth with some of the others, which made it feel more comfortable before arriving alone.
+I’d booked onto Viking Heat Retreat’s Run, Coffee, Recovery session in Fife on my own.
+I’d been added to a WhatsApp group beforehand, had a few messages back and forth with some of the others, and that small thing made it feel less daunting before I’d even arrived.

 Soon after, the rest of the group arrived.
 There were three women who knew each other and two were regulars.
 Within minutes I felt completely at ease, welcomed in and made to feel part of the group.